Calebv07/Football_Web_Dev/TestReview.md

 ```php
 $sql = "UPDATE myTableName SET lastName='Hill' WHERE firstName = 'Liz'";
 ```
 Remember that variables can be used for the values here.
-Always encase your vlues with single qoutes: 'exampleValue'.
+Always encase your values with single qoutes: 'exampleValue'.

 ## Deleting data in the database - c.r.u.Delete
 Lastly, we'll DELETE existing values in the database.